 Many of the words in the dinosaur books my son read were difficult.
 He often read books like Meat-Eating Dinosaurs by Brenda Ralph Lewis.

-The measure of quantitative difficulty is an ATOS level of 5.3– meaning the book is written in a way that is understandable to individuals who have reading comprehension skills typical of a student near the start of 5th grade.
-He wasn’t reading at the 5th grade level by any means.
+The measure of quantitative difficulty is an ATOS level of 5.3– meaning the book is written in a way that is understandable to individuals who have reading comprehension skills typical of a student near the start of fifth grade.
+He wasn’t reading at the fifth-grade level by any means.
 So why could he successfully read this book?

 The other dimensions of text complexity held the key to his success.
 The qualitative dimension of text complexity are those aspects of text measured by a human reader—levels of meaning or purpose, language conventionality and clarity, and knowledge demands.
 My son had built a significant base of experience around the language of dinosaurs.
 The books were often literal and factual in their level of meaning.
 Given the background knowledge he was continuously building, he was well equipped to comprehend complicated passages and descriptions.

 The third dimension of text complexity is reader and task considerations.
 In a school setting this dimension is the craft of great teachers who know each child and know the task at hand.
 What background does this child bring to the task at hand and how difficult is that task?
 For my son the task was always pretty straightforward–to answer his own questions (OK, and to stump his parents with dino facts).
 Where did this dinosaur live?
 How did it die?
 What did it eat?
 Who first found its bones?
 And for this reader his motivation was always high.
 No dinosaur book was beyond his willingness to try to understand.